 Also, keep in mind that there’s often no way to tell if a wireless hotspot at a coffee shop or hotel is secure.
 So try to avoid conducting private business, like accessing your bank account, when using public wireless networks.

 Identity thieves may also use a trick called “phishing” where they send emails or text messages that look like they come from a reputable source, but send you to a bogus link asking for log-in credentials.
 Be wary of any email claiming to be from a government agency and asking for personal information.
 It’s best not to click on hyperlinks or open attachments you don’t recognize, and avoid giving information over the phone to people who call you and ask for it.
+Don’t reply to spam calls, emails, or text messages.
 When in doubt, contact the agency or company yourself using a published number before you give out your personal information.

 Gaining access to your online accounts isn’t the only way someone could steal your identity.
 Carrying official documents like your Social Security card with you also makes you vulnerable.
 If you lose your purse or wallet, for instance, someone might find it and could gain access to that information.
 Criminals might also look through the trash for bank statements or government documents that contain Social Security numbers.
 So it’s a good idea to shred any outdated documents that contain personal information.